 How Fortinet Can Help

-FortiSandbox can be used to trap malware that has penetrated your system.
+You can use FortiSandbox to trap malware that has penetrated your system, whether it came from a malvertisement or another source.
 It confines what an application can do and where it can go, trapping it inside a safe, quarantined area.
 At that point, the rest of your system and network are safe.
 Cybersecurity administrators can then study the malware or simply discard it.
-When studying the actions of malware, admins can learn its behavior and use this information to bolster threat intelligence to defend against that and similar attacks in the future.
+When analyzing the actions of malware, admins can learn its behavior and use this information to bolster threat intelligence to defend against that and similar attacks in the future.

 Also, the Fortinet Secure Web Gateway (SWG) can protect your business from malicious traffic.
 It can identify a threat before it enters the network and then discard relevant data.
 This is accomplished using secure sockets layer (SSL) inspection, which is able to detect malware even if it is hidden within encrypted data.